 - Below commitment: If the green line is below the blue section, you were not able to complete the work you planned.

-To see more information for a particular sprint, click on the sprint in the graph.
+To see more information for a particular sprint, click the sprint in the graph.
 On the right side of the scope analysis section, see a numerical breakdown of the completion percentage, scope added percentage, and ticket completion numbers for that sprint.

 Tip: If you want to see more about what happened during that sprint, click View Retrospective to see that sprint in the Retrospective report.